fluencelabs/nox/docs/specification.md

 Internally, real-time clusters use [Tendermint](https://tendermint.com/docs/) as the BFT consensus framework, which is able to tolerate of up to `1/3` failed or Byzantine nodes.

 Every request made by the client is turned into a transaction which is then sent to one of Tendermint endpoints.
-For example, if the deployed WebAssembly code was produced from this Rust snippet: `fn sum(x: i32, y: i32) -> i32 { x + y }`, then the client might send a transaction looking like `{'fn': 'sum', 'args': [5, 3]}` and await until `8` will be retrieved as a result.
+For example, if the deployed WebAssembly code was produced from this Rust snippet: `fn sum(x: i32, y: i32) -> i32 { x + y }`, then the client might send a transaction looking like `{"fn": "sum", "args": [5, 3]}` and await until `8` will be retrieved as a result.

 Tendermint takes care of:
 - replicating transactions across the cluster